rancher/docs/content/k3s/latest/en/installation/network-options/_index.md

 cat /etc/cni/net.d/10-calico.conflist
 ```

-You should see that ip forwarding is set to true.
+You should see that IP forwarding is set to true.

 {{% /tab %}}
 {{% tab "Calico" %}}